kubernetes/enhancements/keps/sig-network/2091-cluster-network-policy/README.md

   - Ensure `Allow` rules override K8s NetworkPolicies
   - Ensure that in stacked ClusterNetworkPolicies/K8s NetworkPolicies, the following precedence is maintained aggregated `Deny` rules > aggregated `Allow` rules > K8s NetworkPolicy rules
-- Add e2e tests for DefaultNetworkPolicy resource
+- Add e2e tests for ClusterDefaultNetworkPolicy resource
-  - Ensure that in absence of ClusterNetworkPolicy rules and K8s NetworkPolicy rules, DefaultNetworkPolicy rules are observed
+  - Ensure that in absence of ClusterNetworkPolicy rules and K8s NetworkPolicy rules, ClusterDefaultNetworkPolicy rules are observed
   - Ensure that K8s NetworkPolicies override DefaultNetworkPolicies by applying policies to the same workloads
   - Ensure that stacked DefaultNetworkPolicies are additive in nature
 - e2e test cases must cover ingress and egress rules